 Try discount sites such as Priceline or Hotwire to find great deals on car rentals.
 Try not to get anything fancy, especially if you plan on staying at the resort most of the time.

 In fact, it may be cheaper to just take an Uber or Lyft from the airport and skip the car rental altogether.
 We did this in Fort Lauderdale Florida.
 Our hotel was close to restaurants, a grocery store, and a mall so we just walked the entire week.
-It was great exercise and we planned it so we were able to stay close to these features.
+It was a great way to exercise and we planned it so we were able to stay close to these features.
 (If you are wondering where we stayed it is called the Sonesta.)

 #14 Buy your own alcohol

 Resorts charge an arm and a leg for alcoholic beverages.
-Consider buying your own alcohol at Duty-free if you are traveling internationally or stop at a store on the way to the hotel.
+Consider buying your own alcohol Duty-free if you are traveling internationally or stop at a store on the way to the hotel.

 #15 Avoid all-inclusive